chiphogg/cppcon-2024-making-hard-tests-easy/hogg-cppcon-24.md

 Notes:

 - Kent Beck: "Make the change easy (warning: this may be hard), then make the easy change"
-  - Feels like a cheat code
+  - Cultivate this skill: feels like a cheat code
-  - Writing function, notice it needs another task: doing 2 problems in your head
-    - Pause; put it aside
-    - Now only one problem; write tests
-    - Come back: now it's easy!
-    - This is the way
   - The "this may be hard" comes on a spectrum
     - Complicated function inputs tend to live on the harder side
 - So: **how** to "make the change easy"?
   - 1. Figure out what "easy" would even look like
     - If you can't, no point in going further